ielab/PromptReps/README.md

     --sparse_exact_match
 ```
 #### Encode documents:
-For large corpus, we sharding the document collection and encode each shard in parallel with multiple GPUs.
+For large corpus, we shard the document collection and encode each shard in parallel with multiple GPUs.

 For example, if you have two GPUs:
 ```bash